DiegoCarvajal98/Turtlebot-Gazebo-Navigator/docs/section1.md

 ### [5.0%] Conceptual Questions
 Please solve the following questions:
 1. [0.5%] *What is the difference between an action, a topic and a service in ROS?*

+    A topic is a communication method in ROS where a node works as a publisher or subscriber (or both) publishing or subscribing at a constant rate to a message even if there is no other node that is subscribed or publishing the same message.
+Actions and Services on the other hand work similarly, both of them need a node that works as a server that executes an action and a node (or more of them ) that work as clients, the client makes a request (a goal in the case of actions) the the server and once the server is finished with the process it sends a response (a result in the case of actions) back to the client.
+The difference between the two is that services only take request and send responses while the actions take a goal, send a result but in addition can send feedback to the clients.
 1. [0.5%] *What is the use of the controller server within the context of Nav2?*

+    The controller server is in charge of handling the requests for the stack and host the plugin implementations.
+It takes the path and plugin names for controller, progress checker and goal checker to call the plugins.
 1. [0.5%] *What is the name and type of the controller server action?*

+    The controller server action name is `follow_waypoints` and the type of the action is `FollowWaypoints`
 1. [1.0%] *What are the fields of the controller server action and what is their purpose?*

+    The server action fields are:

+    * poses: The list of goal waypoints as PoseStamped messages
+    * missed_waypoints: The list of missed waypoints at the end of the action execution
+    * current_waypoint: The feedback of the action, the current waypoint that's being executed
 1. [0.5%] *Which costmap is used by the controller server?*

+    The costmap used by the controller server is an Occupancy Grid costmap published in the topic `/local_costmap/costmap` of type `nav_msgs/msg/OccupancyGrid`
 1. [1.0%] *Describe the controller, progress checker, and goal checker in the context of Nav2's controller server*

+    * Controller: In charge of the actual control of the robots drivetrain (Differential, Omnidirectional, Ackermann, etc.) based on the velocity commands
+    * Progress checker: In charge of checking if the robot has made progress to the goal (SimpleProgressChecker)
+    * Goal checker: In charge of checking if the robot is within the position and orientation tolerance to the goal
 1. [1.0%] *What is a future in the context of ROS asynchronous calls?*

+    A future contains the information of the task being executed (e.g. action result), and allows to take actions on the task (e.g. cancel the task)

 ### [5.0% Extra] Additional Questions
 Solve the following questions if you want to get some extra points: